EricLBuehler/mistral.rs/docs/PHI3V.md

 > Aspect ratio is not preserved in that case.

 > [!NOTE]
-> The Phi 3 vision model does not automatically add the image tokens.
+> The Phi 3 vision model does not automatically add the image tokens!
 > They should be added to messages manually, and are of the format `<|image_{N}|>` where N starts from 1.

 ## HTTP server